eligrey/FileSaver.js/README.md

 [canvas-toBlob.js][5] is a cross-browser `canvas.toBlob()` implementation that solves this.

-### Doing something after a file is saved

-    var filesaver = saveAs(blob, "secret stuff that you won't send to a server.truecrypt");
-    filesaver.onwriteend = function() {
-		// file saved, do something here
-    };

 ### Aborting a save

-Note that Internet Explorer cannot abort saves, so

     var filesaver = saveAs(blob, "whatever");
     cancel_button.addEventListener("click", function() {